apache/pdfbox-docs/content/2.0/faq.md

 ### Why do I get "You do not have permission to extract text" on some documents? ###

-PDF documents have certain security permissions that can be applied to them and two passwords associated with them, a user password and a master password.
-If the "cannot extract text" permission bit is set then you need to decrypt the document with the master password in order to extract the text.
+PDF documents have certain security permissions that can be applied to them and two passwords associated with them, an user password and an owner password.
+If the "cannot extract text" permission bit is set then you need to decrypt the document with the owner password in order to extract the text.

 <a name="partially"></a>